slbotcontrol/LifeBotsControlPanel/README.md

 - List, Manage, & Send Inventory
 - Sim Management
 - Trigger Bot actions on Events (e.g. Sit on object when Bot receives payment)
-- Much more, see Commands Reference for a full listing
+- Much more, see the [Commands Reference](https://github.com/missyrestless/LifeBotsControlPanel/blob/main/Control_Panel_Commands.md) for a full listing

 All you need is to call `llMessageLinked` LSL function.
 For example, to send a group invite when the Control Panel is touched: